 Physical Benefits of Breathwork

-Practicing breathwork is also linked to relief from chronic pain.3 According to the Mayo Clinic, when we experience pain, we don’t breathe deeply using our primary breathing muscles (the diaphragm and intercostal muscles) but instead use our secondary breathing muscles (located in the chest, shoulders, and neck).
+When you practice slow, deep breathing, you improve the way your body functions.
+Practicing breathwork is also linked to relief from chronic pain.3 When we experience pain, we don’t breathe deeply using our primary breathing muscles (the diaphragm and intercostal muscles), but instead use our secondary breathing muscles (located in the chest, shoulders, and neck).
+Employing breathwork to intentionally use our primary breathing muscles reverses the process and helps us better manage chronic pain.9

 Mental Benefits of Breathwork

 Breathwork has been found to have a positive impact on mental health.
-It can regulate mood, sharpen attention and concentration, and improve neuroplasticity, or the ability of brain cells to adapt and change in response to situations we encounter.7
+It can regulate mood, sharpen attention and concentration, and improve neuroplasticity, or the ability of brain cells to adapt and change in response to situations we encounter.8

-Also, breathwork enhances mindfulness and anchors people in the present moment, away from negative thoughts and feelings about the past or the future that contribute to anxiety and depression.8
+Neuroplasticity improves our psychological flexibility, allowing us to pause and respond thoughtfully to problems and challenges rather than reacting emotionally or trying to control life circumstances.18 Also, breathwork enhances mindfulness and anchors people in the present moment, away from negative thoughts and feelings about the past or the future that contribute to anxiety and depression.

 Scientific studies help shed light on the mental health benefits of breathwork:4,10,14